outis/lib_mysqludf_str/README.win64.txt

     Note: You do NOT need to re-start MySQL after copying lib_mysqludf_str.dll into the plugin directory.

- 4. As root, source installdb.sql or simply paste the contents into the CLI client.
+ 4. As root, source installdb.win.sql or simply paste the contents into the CLI client.

  5. Test the setup by executing:
     SELECT lib_mysqludf_str_info() FROM DUAL;